When to Refinish and When to Paint

 - Which will look best and give the piece character, charm and durability?

-In the most recent past, most of the furniture that was getting refinished was getting stripped down and re-stained and then top coated with poly urethane.
-But that was before the diy furniture painting explosion and all the great products that then became available to those of us who love to paint furniture.
-Now we have lots of choices and easy access to wonderful products once only available to big companies.
+In the most recent past, most of the furniture that was getting refinished was getting stripped down and re-stained.
+The most popular topcoat was polyurethane.
+But that was before the diy furniture painting explosion.
+Now there are so many great products available to those of us who love to paint furniture.
+We have so many choices and easy access to wonderful products once only available to big companies.
+Sometimes even too many.

 Antique Cedar Chest Painted and Stained